wdevore/Ranger-Go-IGE/Notes.md

 # Ranger-Go-IGE

+## Merging

+### From branch to Master
+* First push your Branch to Github
+* Switch to Master locally
+* Merge and select Branch
+* Local master now has the branch.
+* Now push your updated/Merge Master to Github

+### Creating a Branch
+* Simply create a local branch
+* Upon the first commit to Github the branch will exist remotely
+* Continue to push (with your branch active)
+* Once done you can switch to local-master and follow above.

 ## Working task
 *-- Working --* Add the concept of parent visibility and children visibility.
 If parent is invisible then the children are too.